Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * When loading, we now pulse the icon for the folder, rather than have a separate progress view indicator that I could not align.

+* Animation editor: rendering optimization that makes it faster to redraw when there were too many tracks on an animation (#1845).

 ### Fixes

 * Fix a layout issue that happens sometimes on the project launcher.